 Labeling the boxes first is recommended.
 Doing it this way is so you don’t have to try to write on the box with the delicate painting already inside.
 Especially if they are covered with glass.
 The pressure could cause the glass the crack or it could cause damage to the painting.

-Your next step will be to apply a large piece of acid-free packing paperOpens in a new tab. to the face of the painting.
+Your next step will be to apply a large piece of acid-free packing paper to the face of the painting.
 Use painter’s tape to secure the paper to the back of the painting.
 Painters tape is gentle, which will make it easier to remove.

 Make sure the packing paper wraps around all corners and sides to protect the full face of the painting.
 You can also wrap the entire painting if paper if you want added coverage.
 Be sure to use acid-free packing paper.
 Don’t use any type of paper that has writing or ink, this could transfer to the painting!